 - 2 cups basil, removed from stems, tightly packed

-- 2 tsp lemon or lime juice, optional (to preserve color) or rice vinegar
+- 2 teaspoons lemon or lime juice, optional (to preserve color) or rice vinegar

-- 1 TB nutritional yeast, optional Use more if desired
+- 1 tablespoon nutritional yeast, optional Use more if desired

 - Add the garlic and nuts to a food processor basin, and chop until finely blended.